Over 20 Years of Experience

-After the initial consultation, we begin our process by working with you to solidify your dream home design.
-If a plan has already been selected, this may be a matter of making decisions regarding the specific design details for the interior and exterior of the home.
-In the case of a grass roots design, we work closely with you and an architect or design professional to develop your plan — helping you make smart decisions in regards to design, features, and, perhaps most importantly, budgets.
-This planning stage often includes such steps as assisting in lot selection, house placement and site considerations, as well as decisions related to energy efficiency, accessibility, and more.
+After the initial consultation, we begin our process by working with you to design your own home.
+If a floor plan has already been selected, this may be a matter of making decisions regarding the specific design details for the interior and exterior of the home.
+In the case of a grassroots design, we work closely with you and an architect or design professional to develop your plan — helping you make smart decisions in regards to design, features, and, perhaps most importantly, budgets.
+This planning stage often includes steps such as assisting in lot selection, house placement and site considerations, as well as decisions related to energy efficiency, accessibility, and more.

 While we remain mindful of your overall budget in the preceding steps, at this point in the process enough information is available to begin accurately estimating the project costs.
 We produce comprehensive estimates which logically break down building costs into 36 categories.
 The level of attention to details in this phase is one of our greatest strengths, and we share ALL cost information with you so that you fully understand every aspect of the cost to build.
 Simply stated, we provide you with detailed, easy to understand, and realistic estimates that greatly minimize the chances of going over budget.